andGarc/match.mentor/README.md

 [![GitHub Forks](https://img.shields.io/github/forks/andGarc/match.mentor.svg)](https://github.com/andGarc/match.mentor/network)

-Mentor Match is an application that leverages BERT (Bidirectional Encoder Representations from Transformers) to simplify the process of identifying potential mentees for mentors.
-This tool is designed to facilitate seamless mentor-mentee connections.
+Mentor Match is an application that leverages BERT (Bidirectional Encoder Representations from Transformers) model to facilitate seamless mentor-mentee connections.
+The app streamlines the process of identifying potential mentees, enabling mentors to discover ideal matches effortlessly based on their unique preferences and criteria.

+## Benefits
+- Empowers mentors to identify promising mentees efficiently and effectively.
+- Facilitates meaningful connections that foster professional growth and development.
+- Saves time and effort by automating the process of mentor-mentee pairing.
+- Provides tailored and relevant match suggestions.

+## Tech Stack
+Powered by Python, Streamlit, and BERT Mini.
+Hosted on OpenShift.
+For a complete list of packages used, see the `requirements.txt` file.

 ## Features

-- BERT-powered matching algorithm for accurate and relevant mentor-mentee pairing
+1. **BERT-Mini**: BERT-powered matching algorithm for accurate and relevant mentor-mentee pairing.
+2. **Criteria Weights**: weights can be assigned to each criterion based on importance.
+3. **Number of Recommendations**: the number of recommendations the model provides can be set with ease.
+4. **Multi-Criterion Highlighting**: highlighted matches include those meeting multiple criteria.

+## Improvements
+Potential enhancements:
+- Performance Optimization
+- UI refinement
+- Integrating a larger BERT model or Few-Shot learning
+- Feature Expansion

-## Installation
+## Running the Project

 Clone the repository and install the necessary dependencies to get started with Mentor Match.